Gorah Salathian

 Gurha Slathia is a village and notified area in the Samba district of the Indian union territory of Jammu and Kashmir.
-The village is the mother land of some of the bravest men and women born in Jammu and Kashmir.
-The place is well known for its Amma ka Mandir where the Rajput families unite once a year.
+The village is the birthplace of some of the bravest men and women born in Jammu and Kashmir.
+The place is well known for its Amma ka Mandir where the Rajput families unite once a year.This village also known as CHITTORGARH of jammu.Because most rajputs live in gorah slathian and most of the members of each familes served in army.

-The M.L.A of the village is Mr. Surjjet Singh Slathia.
-The village is also the birthplace of the famous Bollywood singer Siddarth Slathia.
-It is better known as the village of Rajputs, it's located at 30 km from south of Jammu.